-Revenues from the sales of our non-software elements are recognized when: (1) persuasive evidence of an arrangement exists; (2) we perform the services or deliver the product; (3) the sale price is fixed or determinable; (4) collection is reasonably assured; and (5) upon verification of installation and expiration of an acceptance period.
+Revenues from the sales of our non-software elements are recognized when: (1) persuasive evidence of an arrangement exists; (2) we perform the services or deliver the product; (3) the sale price is fixed or determinable; and (4) collection is reasonably assured.
 Revenues that are not recognized at the time of sale because the foregoing conditions are not met are recognized when those conditions are subsequently met.
-Our arrangements are documented in a written contract signed by the customer, are non-cancelable, and do not contain refund-type provisions.
+Our arrangements are documented in a written contract signed by the customer, are non-cancelable, do not contain refund-type provisions, and do not include acceptance provisions.

-Our SaaS offerings provide deployment of our software and hardware and related IT monitoring infrastructure including PCS for a stated term that is hosted at our data center facilities or physically on-premises at customer facilities for a monthly subscription fee.
+Our SaaS offerings provide deployment of our software and hardware and related network monitoring infrastructure including PCS for a stated term that is hosted at our data center facilities or physically on-premises at customer facilities for a monthly subscription fee.
 Revenues for these SaaS offerings are generally recognized ratably over the contract term commencing with the date the service is made available to customers and all other revenue recognition criteria have been satisfied.
-The Company recognizes revenue for hardware and implementation services rendered upon verification of installation and expiration of an acceptance period.
+The Company recognizes revenue for hardware upon delivery and for implementation services rendered when related milestones are complete.